ibowditch/userdocs/_sources/background.md.txt

 My background as a software engineer (in a past life) came in handy, but there was still a big learning curve, and I continue to improve the application as the technology improves, and I find better ways of doing things.

-It has been operating for 4 years now, including through the major fires of 2019-2020, starting with my home brigade, and then growing to another 3 brigades, with more than 300 users.
+It has been running for 4 years now, including through the major fires of 2019-2020.
+The user base started with my home brigade, and then grew to include another 3 brigades, and now supports more than 300 users.

 ## Legal Requirements

-The Executive at all RFS brigades are required, by [State law](https://www.rfs.nsw.gov.au/__data/assets/pdf_file/0007/44098/1.4.3-Public-Access-to-Government-Information-v1.0.pdf), to ensure that all members and visitors record their attendance when participating in brigade activities.
+The Executive at all RFS brigades are required, by [State Law](https://www.rfs.nsw.gov.au/__data/assets/pdf_file/0007/44098/1.4.3-Public-Access-to-Government-Information-v1.0.pdf), to ensure that all members and visitors record their attendance when participating in brigade activities.

 Traditionally, attendance was recorded in an Attendance Book, normally placed at the